tzolov/java/README.md

 the platforms you are targeting.

 *Note: the `tensorflow` starter artifact is not available at this moment*

+## Building Sources

+To build all the artifacts, simply invoke the command `mvn install` at the root of this repository (or the Maven command of your choice).

+Note that in some cases, if a version of the TensorFlow runtime library is not found for your environment, this process will fetch TensorFlow sources and trigger a build of all the native code (which can take many hours on a standard laptop).
+In this case, you will also need to have a valid environment for building TensorFlow, including the [bazel](https://bazel.build/) build tool and a few python dependencies.
+Please read [TensorFlow documentation](https://www.tensorflow.org/install) for more details.

 ## How to Contribute?